alidaf/raspberryPi/chipsPi/mcp42x1/README.md

              75R   //   +-------------------------+   \\    75R
                    LED                               LED

-The LEDs have a forward voltage and current of 1.8V and 20mA respectively so a 160Ohms resistance is ideal (for 5V VDD) for placing in series with it.
-However, the wiper resistance is 75Ohms so only an 85 Ohms resistor is needed.
+The LEDs have a forward voltage and current of 1.8 V and 20 mA respectively so a 160 Ohms resistance is ideal (for 5V **VDD**) for placing in series with it.
+However, the wiper resistance is 75 Ohms so only an 85 Ohms resistor is needed.
 The closest I have is 75 Ohms, which seems fine.

                     R = (5 - 1.8) / 20x10-3 = 160 Ohms.